ixvu/w4111_wiki/midterm_2-study-guide.md

 ###__Irreducable Set or Canonical Form of Functional Dependencies__

 Used to determine if an attribute of a functional dependency is extraneous.
-An attribute is said to be extranious if we can remove it without changing the closure of the set of functional dependencies.
+An attribute is said to be extraneous if we can remove it without changing the closure of the set of functional dependencies.

 Given the following relation: